aborbong/10x_scrna/README.md

 ### Input files

-The FASTQ files must be located in the `data/reads` folder, and the path to the folder can be specified in the --reads parameter in the `neflow.config` file
+The FASTQ files must be located in the `data/reads` folder.
+Alternatively, the path to the reads-containing folder can be changed in the nextflow.config file, replacing the argument `reads = "$PWD/data/reads/_*R{1,2}_.fastq.gz"` with the path where the reads are located

 ### Naming your input FASTQ files
 This pipeline requires the input files in .FASTQ format and following 10X naming convention: